pammi1307/task-tracker-cli/README.md

 ## Project URL

-You can view the project on GitHub at [Task Tracker CLI](https://github.com/pammi1307/task-tracker-cli).
+You can view the project on GitHub at [project URL](https://github.com/pammi1307/task-tracker-cli).

 ## License